SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I will surprise her.*

-"Rainbow Dash, will you go out with m.. m…"
+"Rainbow Dash, will you go out with m... m…"

 *I will tell the mare I love how I feel.*